SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]posStructure to populate with the calculated CIRS position data
+[out]posStructure to populate with the calculated apparent Mean-of-Date (MOD) position data for a fictitous geocentric observer.

 Returns